Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

 Now, it's a little bit awkward naming, maybe you want to name it something else.
 But to me it means that it is under this maximum length.
 So, let's make those same changes we made before.
 Take that out and that out, return the value and now I just need to reverse the logic of it.
 So, now it's not less than, but less than or equal to.
 Be careful when you're working with less than and greater than, that you consider that equal to case as well.
 So if the string length is less than or equal to the max then true, it has a maximum length of whatever we've asked it for.

 Alright, let's try another one.
-Let's do inclusion in a set, take these away, function has inclusion in and I'll (UNKNOWN) value and set.
+Let's do inclusion in a set, take these away, function has_inclusion_in, and I'll pass it $value and $set.
 Alright?
 Now, I know I don't need all of this anymore.
 I just need this bit of logic in the middle.
 Return.
 And I need to reverse the logic so that if it's in the array, it returns true.
 So it has inclusion is basically the same thing as saying in array.
 This just makes it a little more feel like a validation, and this just happens to be the way that it's going about it.

 Might be also that you beef up this function over time so that it does other things.
 So I don't mind it.
 Okay.
 So now that we have our little mini validation functions file, let's include some of those and start trying them out.
 So, I'm going to go over to Validation errors, and the very first thing I'm want to do is go to the bottom of it.
 You'll see that we had form errors, that was a function that we wrote before.
 Let's reuse that.
 Let's just grab that.
 I'm going to cut it, I'm going to add it to my validations function.
 So now it's here as well.
 So that'll get defined at the same time.
 So I don't need it here.
 I can take out a bit of this PHP.